Cliff parakeet: Distribution and habitat

-The cliff parakeet is found in Bolivia's Chuquisaca, Cochabamba, La Paz, Potosí and Santa Cruz departments.
+The cliff parakeet is found in Bolivia's Chuquisaca, Cochabamba, La Paz, Potosí and Santa Cruz departments and is not believed to migrate.
 It inhabits dry intermontane valleys where xerophytic vegetation is near cliffs.
 In elevation it ranges between 1300 and 3000 m.

 Behavior

-Movement

-The cliff parakeet is believed to be non-migratory.

 Feeding

-The cliff parakeet's diet is mostly fruits and seeds but also includes maize taken from cultivated fields.
+The cliff parakeet's diet is mostly fruits and seeds, notably those of Neoraimondia herzogiana and Acacia furcatispina but also includes maize taken from cultivated fields.

 Breeding

-The cliff parakeet builds a bulky stick nest on cliffs.
+The breeding season lasts from December to March in which the cliff parakeet builds a bulky nest out of sticks on cliffs.
 Unlike the nests of the monk parakeet, they are not communal, but may be built close together.
-(The two species are the only parrots that do not nest in cavities or burrows.)
+These two species are the only parrots that do not nest in cavities or burrows.
 The clutch size is thought to be about six eggs.
 There is some evidence that two broods are sometimes raised in one year.

 Status

 The IUCN originally assessed the cliff parakeet as being of Least Concern but since 2021 has rated it Near Threatened.
-It has a very limited range and its estimated population of fewer than 10,000 mature individuals is believed to be decreasing.
+It has a very limited range and its estimated population, of less 10,000 to as low as 2,500 mature individuals, is believed to be decreasing.
 It does not occur uniformly across its range and is persecuted as a crop pest.